 Though I have consistently affirmed submission in my ministry work, I have also repeatedly stressed that wives should not submit to anything that is contrary to God’s word.
 The Bible does not teach that wives should submit to domestic abuse.
 I do not believe that wives default settings should be to suffer in silence even in small things, never mind serious abuse.

 There is a post in my blog that I recommend to anyone who might think that a wife should quietly submit to anything her husband does or demands.
 That is simply not the case.
 See: Are Wives Really to Submit in Everything?
 This post is the first in a series that takes a close look at submission.

 If you are in a situation where you have been physically or sexually harmed or believe you will be, please seek help as soon as possible and in a safe way.
 Contact the police, family member, friends, or church leadership.
 If at first you do not get the help you need, do not give up.
 There are also many organizations online and offline to help women in abusive situations.

 If you are suffering abuse that is harder to see, it is no less real.
 Emotional abuse can be extremely damaging.
 Again, please seek help as soon as it is safe to.
-You may wish to consider the site below (The National Domestic Violence Hotline) as one option regardless of what type of abuse is occurring.
+You may wish to consider the website below (The National Domestic Violence Hotline) as one option regardless of what type of abuse is occurring.
 It is a secular site, but has a lot of information.
-Please be discerning as that their worldview will be different.
+Please be discerning as their worldview will be different.
 They will probably view any idea of “headship” or “submission” as detrimental.
 These things are not intrinsically bad, but they can be misused or misunderstood.
 If you are a believer, it would be wise to get loving, biblical counsel if possible.

-If you are not sure if your situation is abusive, the website has information for you to consider.
+If you are not sure if your situation is abusive, the website below has information for you to consider.